 External Ids for SH3PXD2B Gene

 This gene encodes an adapter protein that is characterized by a PX domain and four Src homology 3 domains.
 The encoded protein is required for podosome formation and is involved in cell adhesion and migration of numerous cell types.
-Mutations in this gene are the cause of Frank-ter Haar syndrome. [provided by RefSeq, Sep 2010]
+Mutations in this gene are the cause of Frank-ter Haar syndrome (FTHS), and also Borrone Dermato-Cardio-Skeletal (BDCS) syndrome.
+Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for SH3PXD2B Gene

 SH3PXD2B (SH3 And PX Domains 2B) is a Protein Coding gene.
-Diseases associated with SH3PXD2B include frank-ter haar syndrome and borrone di rocco crovato syndrome.
-GO annotations related to this gene include SH2 domain binding and phosphatidylinositol-3,5-bisphosphate binding.
+Diseases associated with SH3PXD2B include Frank-Ter Haar Syndrome and Dermato-Cardio-Skeletal Syndrome, Borrone Type.
+GO annotations related to this gene include phosphatidylinositol binding and phosphatidylinositol-3-phosphate binding.
 An important paralog of this gene is SH3PXD2A.

 UniProtKB/Swiss-Prot for SH3PXD2B Gene